 Eighteenth century wars had little to do with nationalism nationalism: the desire of a people to preserve its own language, religion, traditions, etc. often within an independent national state. (a concept that hadn't really surfaced yet) or ideology ideology: the combined doctrines, assertions and intentions of a social or political movement.
 Communism and capitalism are ideologies..
 Soldiering was just a job and armies often contained deserters or conscripts from other countries.
 Battle was fairly formal and static and was waged between armies.
 Ordinary people were not often directly involved or affected by these wars in Europe.
 This was in direct contrast to the New World where the ordinary population was under constant threat of attack from Indigenous peoples or the British.
 Here life evolved around the military which held a prestigious position within the structure of the society.

 There were several reasons the French lost their colonies in North America.
 A lot of their attention was going to the land war in Europe against Prussia.
-(England helped finance its ally, Prussia, but did not send troops.)
+(Great Britain helped finance its ally, Prussia, but did not send troops.)

-New France covered a large territory, but it didn't have as large a population as the English colonies to the south.
+New France covered a large territory, but it didn't have as large a population as the British colonies to the south.
 Also, the British had a strong navy.